cucumber-attic/website/apps/dynamic/views/_posts/how-xp-can-improve-the-experiences-of-female-software-developers.md

 nav:      blog
 ---

 Can XP improve the experiences of women software developers?
-Clare Sudbery certainly thinks so.
+Clare Sudbery, a developer with 17 years experience in the industry, certainly thinks so.
+Clare has been involved in traditional waterfall projects and most recently XP.
 Earlier this year, she wrote an [academic paper](http://link.springer.com/chapter/10.1007%2F978-3-319-33515-5_24) about her own experiences in an XP team and how it impacted her.

 Clare feels many of the difficulties associated with being a minority have subsided since working in an XP environment.
 "My belief is that XP creates a more conducive environment for women and other minorities within the industry.
 I believe that XP can – and should – pave the way to making the tech industry a more welcoming and attractive place for women."